 The Arab awakening and Israel-Palestine

-CPGB members' aggregate agrees theses
+CPGB members' aggregate agrees theses, adopted in 2011

 1. The mass movements in Tunisia, Egypt, Libya, Bahrain, Syria, Jordan, Yemen, etc have been truly inspiring.
 Hosni Mubarak and Ben Ali have been forced from office due to the bravery and pressure exerted by the masses.
 People have been and remain prepared to die in order to see an end to the military, semi-military and monarchical dictatorships.

 2. There are many factors behind the Arab awakening.
 Food and other commodity prices have shot up in the recent period.
 Living standards have been put under greater and greater pressure.
 Poverty has grown substantially.
 However, there is more to the Arab awakening than economics.
 All classes and strata have been swept up in the maelstrom.
 In other words, there is a movement towards a democratic revolution.
 That is to be unreservedly welcomed and encouraged.
 Whatever happens in the short to medium term, US imperialism and imperialism in general has suffered a huge setback.
 Israel too has been weakened.

 3. Communists recognise that the democratic revolution has not really happened anywhere in the Arab world.
 Some presidents may have gone.
 But the old regimes remain largely intact.
 We support those who are fighting for a real, thoroughgoing revolution that clears away all the muck of oppression.
 Abolish the secret police, replace the professional army with a popular militia, close down the old ruling parties, begin land redistribution and the formation of co-ops, confiscate corrupt wealth, put privatised and nationalised industries under workers’ control.